Amid massive biker rally, Bible camp thrives

 Some of my favorite memories:

-1. Getting to know faithful inmates inside prison walls in Alabama.
+1. Chatting with faithful inmates inside prison walls in Alabama.

 2. Witnessing the unity of Christians at a statewide lectureship in Alaska.